 During the course of construction for the Project, unavoidable impacts to trees protected under the City of Pasadena City Trees and Tree Protection Ordinance and/or the County of Los Angeles Oak Tree Ordinance occurred.
 A total of 0.606 acre of direct and indirect impacts to native tree canopy protected under the City of Pasadena City Trees and Tree Protection Ordinance, including 0.025 acre of impacts to western sycamore (Platanus racemosa), 0.159 acre of impacts to Fremont's cottonwood (Populus fremontii), and 0.421 acre of impacts to coast live oak (Quercus agrifolia), occurred as a result of the clearing in the Initial Sediment Removal Area and access road construction.
 In addition, impacts to coast live oak canopy that occurred during construction activities are also protected under the County of Los Angeles Oak Tree Ordinance.
 Per Condition 2.11 of the LSAA and Mitigation Measure BIO-7 (MM-BIO-7) of the Revised Final Environmental Impact Report (ECORP 2017), protected trees impacted during construction activities will be replaced at a 1:1 ratio by canopy acreage.
+In addition, per Condition 2.11 (B) of the LSAA, all oak trees that had their root protection zone encroached upon during construction activities shall be monitored annually for five years and also during Years 7 and 10.
 During Phase 1 of restoration activities, a total of 686 Fremont's cottonwoods (1-gal containers) and 474 coast live oaks (300 acorns and 174 1-gallon containers) were planted.
 Due to concerns with the polyphagous shot hole borer beetle (Euwallacea sp.) infestations in populations of western sycamore, this species was not planted during Phase 1 of restoration activities.
 If conditions allow, this species will be planted during future phases of restoration.